alx-tools/Betty/tests/README.md

 The `tests-manager.pl`script can be used to parse the Betty scripts and look for untested stuff.
 Please refer to the `tests-manager.pl` script for more details about how to manage/create test suites.

+### Tests execution

+For each subfolder of either `style` or `doc` folder, the testing process is the following:

+ * List all the C source and header files in the directory
+ * For each C source or header file
+     * There must be the exact same file in the directory with the `.stdout` extension
+     * The corresponding Betty script (style or doc) is run **in brief mode**
+     * The output is compared to the content of the `.stdout` spec file
+     * If it matches, the test passes
+     * If it does not matches, the test failes